 Psychology Department Credit/No Credit Policy

-Apart from PSYC 001: Introduction to Psychology, normally courses that count towards a major, minor or special major involving Psychology must be taken for a grade.
+Apart from PSYC 001: Introduction to Psychology, it is strongly recommended that all courses that count toward a major, minor, or special major involving psychology be taken for a grade.

 PSYC 025: Research Design and Analysis